bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Ey - and it really sounds like you had the... 'wheels turning'... for this one, eh?" he said, as he blinked to Adrex.

 Adrex smiled, looking to Yurgunn who gave him a big grin.
-He opened the door to the back room, and showed Cleff in to the setup he had shown Yurgunn earlier.
+He opened the door to the back room, and showed Cleff to the setup he had shown Yurgunn earlier.

 After the demonstration, Cleff was clearly impressed, as he inspected one of the small wheels in his hand, with an extra lens in front of his spectacles.